6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 Although the T7i falls short of some of Canon’s higher-end crop sensor DSLRs, such as the 80D and 7D Mark II, it is still a solid performer in my hand.

-The grip is deep enough to hold comfortably, which is not usually the case with entry-level cameras, especially mirrorless alternatives.
+The grip is deep enough to hold comfortably, which is not usually true with entry-level cameras, especially mirrorless alternatives.

 Unlock the Potential: